 So, I moved my 3x6' N-scale layout into the "new" train room and began expanding it gradually to include the entire room.
 It's a work in progress.
 You can see pictures of it on the third page of the web gallery accessed by the "Pokie Roads" link on the Gallery page.

-So in April, 2008, my son was learning about how to build web sites and got me interested in doing one on how to build model railroads.
+So in April, 2008, my non-model-railroader son was learning about how to build web sites and got me interested in doing one on how to build model railroads.
 I was resistant at first, didn't think I would have time, didn't want to spend the money, thought it would cost a fortune, and didn't think anybody would ever look at it anyway.

-But then he bought me a subcription for a website, which was a special offer at the time for $100.
+But then he bought me a subscription for a website, which was a special offer at the time for $100 for the first year.
 So I thought, well, okay, he's already spent the money.
 I may as well find out more about it.
 He was telling me I could earn some income with the site that would eventually help supplement my retirement income.
 This did interest me a little, because my retirement investments weren't doing very well in this economy, and despite what many people believe, primary care physicians don't make a lot of money these days.

 So, anyway, I started writing about model railroading.
 The subject matter, of course, was very interesting and I greatly enjoyed the process of building pages for the site.
 It was not difficult at all; the website-building tutorials at Solo Build It showed me how to do everything.
 In the meantime, I learned a huge amount of information about the Internet and search engines and all that stuff, which was interesting also.

 * * * * *